farhad-dalirani/ROS-1-Warm-Up/README.md

 #   std_msgs
 # )
 ```
-Third, we encomment and add the below section:
+Third, we uncomment and add the below section:
 ```
 catkin_package(
 #  INCLUDE_DIRS include